-- Demographics: Age, gender, ethnicity, income, location, job title, etc.
+- Demographics: age, gender, ethnicity, income, location, job title, etc.

-- Psychographics: Hobbies, interests, beliefs, habits and more.
+- Psychographics: hobbies, interests, beliefs, and habits

 - Challenges They Face: What are they dealing with that would cause them to begin to search for your product or service?

-- Pain Points: What in their life is causing a disruption or what problem does your product solve?
+- Pain Points: What in their life is causing a disruption, or what problem does your product solve?

 - How Can We Help: How can the content you create help give your target audience the information they need?

 In your content strategy template, you’ll have two audience profiles to fill out.

 The first is for your primary audience.
 These are the people that are most likely to buy your product or use your services.
 They should be the primary focus of all the content you create, since they’re the people most likely to put money in the bank.

 Your secondary audience are those who are close to being a part of your primary audience, but they didn’t make the cut.
 They need more convincing content to become a customer.
 Your team will need to be more strategic in what they create for this particular group.